Advantages And Disadvantages Of Nuclear Energy

 Advantages of nuclear energy

+The most advantages of nuclear enery are found during the power generation.
 The generation of electricity through nuclear energy reduces the amount of energy generated from fossil fuels (carbon and petroleum).
 Less use of fossil fuels means lowering greenhouse gas emissions (CO2 and others).

-It's an alternative to fossil fuels, so the consumption of fuels such as coal or oil is reduced.
+Nuclear technology is an alternative to fossil fuels, so the consumption of fuels such as coal or oil is reduced.
 This reduction of coal and oil consumption benefits the situation of global warming and global climate change.
 By reducing the consumption of fossil fuels we also improve the quality of the air affecting the disease and quality of life.

 Disadvantages of nuclear energy